lorephoenix/ansible-cisco_ios_upgrade/README.md

 * `booting`: Enable or disable the function to update the boot variable.
 * `cleaning`: Enable or disable the function to do some cleanup on unused images.
 * `data_transfer`: Only options are "download" or "upload".
-Download initiates the Cisco command "copy" on the remote network device to copy the image (using protocol scp) from a SSH server.
+Download initiates the Cisco command "copy" on the remote network device to copy the image from a server.
 With upload it push the image from the Ansible controller to the remote device.
+* `data_protocol`: Specify a network protocol.
+* `data_upload_path`: Specify the location where the binary files are located.
 * `reload_in`: Define the delayed time to reboot the network device.
   If the value is 0 then the reload will be initiated immediately.
 * `remote_ssh_servers`: Specify a list of hostnames/IP addresses to get the images from.